awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 The HTTPS URL where the message is sent by HTTP POST\.
 You can use substitution templates in the URL\.

 confirmationUrl
 Optional\.
 If specified, AWS IoT uses the confirmation URL to create a matching topic rule destination\.
 You must enable the topic rule destination before using it in an `http` action\.
-For more information, see [ Working with Topic Rule Destinations](rule-destination.md)\.
+For more information, see [ Working with topic rule destinations](rule-destination.md)\.
 If you use substitution templates, you must manually create topic rule destinations before the `http` action can be used\. `confirmationUrl` must be a prefix of `url`\.
 The relationship between `url` and `confirmationUrl` is described by the following:
 + If `url` is hardcoded and `confirmationUrl` is not provided, we implicitly treat the `url` field as the `confirmationUrl`\.
 AWS IoT creates a topic rule destination for `url`\.
 + If `url` and `confirmationUrl` are hardcoded, `url` must begin with `confirmationUrl`\.
 AWS IoT creates a topic rule destination for `confirmationUrl`\.